lusalga/travelSite/README.md

 ### `Objective`

 Create a static application using Express.js (server) and Handlebars( Express-Handlebars view engine).
-The web page will be responsive.
+The web page uses responsive web design and UX design principles.

 ### `State we are at`

 Server is running locally.
-travelsite.js server has four routes, /home, /about, /404 and /500 routes. travelsite.js now has two more views, /newsletter-signup, /contest/vacation-photo routes.
+travelsite.js server has four routes: Home, About, Newsletter, Contest, Trips, 404 and 500 routes.
-Created views, a layout, a logo and a main application file.

 ### `Past steps`